-In this Q/A information guide, we answer one of the most popular questions in the shooting community: 1X prism sight VS red dot sight
+In this Q/A information guide, let's compare prism scope VS red dot sight

 - How different are they?